surajsjain/gymmie/README.md

 # Gymmie

-An app to track schedule of fitness activities
+An app to track schedule of fitness activities.

 ## Getting Started